boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 ---
-date: 2020-11-14
+date: 2020-11-23
 title: "The Blech module system"
 linkTitle: "Module system"
 description: >
-    This article explains the Blech module system
+    This article motivates and explains the Blech module system
 author: Franz-Josef Grosch
 ---

-TL, DR
+The Blech module system supports modular programming for reactive, embedded, safety-critical applications.
+With the languages used in this domain today, we rely on coding conventions, programming idioms and the physical code structure to organize software in a modular way.
+This is difficult and error prone.
+As a consequence today's systems are more monolithic than modular.

+Blech's synchronous paradigm together with the module system enables and supports modular programming.
+It has the following properties:
+- Module implementations encapsulate code.
+- Modules are namespaces for types and code.
+- Module interfaces are automatically generated form implementations and their import/export declarations.
+- Module interfaces hide implementation details.
+- The import hierarchy is always a directed acylic graph, leading to a layered hierarchical structure.
+- Every layer is separately testable and reusable.
+- The compiler recursively compiles programs along the dependency hierarchy.
+- Optionally importing all implementation details allows for white-box testing.
+- Modules can be packaged to libraries - called *boxes*.
+- Boxes are are namespaces for modules.
+- Boxes can hide internal implementation modules.
+- The syntax for modules is very light-weight.
+- Reasoning about the modular structure is easy.
+- Modules and boxes map to files and directories.
+- All static analysis is designed to work with separate compilation.

+The details follow now.

-In order to motivate the design of the Blech module system, we will refer to the wikipedia article on [Modular Programming](https://en.wikipedia.org/wiki/Modular_programming) and an blog post on [How to write Large Programs](https://medium.com/@olegalexander/how-to-write-large-programs-628c90a70615) .
+In order to motivate the design of the Blech module system, we will refer to the wikipedia article on [Modular Programming](https://en.wikipedia.org/wiki/Modular_programming) [[1]](#ModularProgramming) and a blog post on [How to write Large Programs](https://medium.com/@olegalexander/how-to-write-large-programs-628c90a70615) [[2]](#LargePrograms) .

 Let's start with the definition of modular programming:
 > Modular programming is a software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules, such that each contains [...] only one aspect of the desired functionality. [[1]](#ModularProgramming)